pkeilbach/htwg-practical-nlp/docs/lectures/attention_models.md

     The animation below shows the encoder-decoder architecture of the transformer model in action.
 It is from the [transformer blog post](https://blog.research.google/2017/08/transformer-novel-neural-network.html) by Google:

-    - The Transformer starts by generating initial representations, or embeddings, for each word.
+    - The Transformer starts by generating **initial representations**, or embeddings, for each word.
 These are represented by the unfilled circles.
-    - Then, using self-attention, it aggregates information from all of the other words, generating a new representation per word informed by the entire context, represented by the filled balls.
+    - Then, using self-attention, it **aggregates information from all of the other words**, generating a **new representation** per word **informed by the entire context**, represented by the filled balls.
 This step is then repeated multiple times in parallel for all words, successively generating new representations.
-    - The decoder operates similarly, but generates one word at a time, from left to right.
+    - The decoder operates similarly, but generates **one word at a time**, from left to right.
 It attends not only to the other previously generated words, but also to the final representations generated by the encoder.

     ![Animation of Transformer Encoder-Decoder for Machine Translation](https://3.bp.blogspot.com/-aZ3zvPiCoXM/WaiKQO7KRnI/AAAAAAAAB_8/7a1CYjp40nUg4lKpW7covGZJQAySxlg8QCLcBGAs/s1600/transform20fps.gif)